USEPA/workshops/lessons/03_tidy_data_in_r.md

 ## # ... with 140 more rows
 ```

+## Exercise 3.2

+For this exercise we will dig into our datasets and find ways to tidy them up.
+We first need to clean up the new data frame,`nla_sites`, that we loaded up in Exercise 3.1.
+Add new lines of code after the section of code that cleans up the `nla_wq` data frame.
+Add some comments to your script that describe what we are doing.

+1. Filter out just the first visits (e.g. VISIT_NO equal to 1)
+2. Select the following columns: SITE_ID, STATE_NAME, and CNTYNAME
+3. Make all of our columns names lower case (Hint: Take a look at the code in nla_analysis.R where we manipulate our data)
+4. Make all the character fields lower case (Hint: Take a look at the code in nla_analysis.R where we manipulate our data)
+5. Keep all these changes in the `nla_sites` data frame.

 #### group_by and summarize

+Now back to iris.
 What if we want to get some summary statistics of our important petal ratio metric for each of the species?
 Grouping the data by species, and then summarizing those groupings will let us accomplish this.

 ```r